Porsche Panamera review

 To improve things even further, Porsche has shortened the first four ratios of the eight-speed Tiptronic gearbox.
 It’s effortlessly responsive in-gear.
-Power builds strongly from just 1,500rpm and acceleration is so rapid and smooth you could almost imagine you’re in a petrol V8.
+Power builds strongly from just 1,500rpm in the latest 3.0 V6, and acceleration is so rapid and smooth you could almost imagine you’re in a petrol V8.
 The engine is hushed at idle and overall refinement is superb.

 The hybrid’s model’s grabby brakes take some getting used to as the regenerative function kicks in to send power back to the battery.
 However, while the hybrid’s traditional torque converter auto is slicker than the PDK double clutch box that features on all other models, it can be a little jerky and slow to react.

 The new twin-turbo V6 models that replace less powerful versions of the old V8 offer similar performance and better economy.
 The 3.0-litre 414bhp engine’s throttle response isn’t as good as the V8’s though, while the noise isn’t quite as intoxicating either.
 Performance for the older 3.6-litre V6 entry model with 306bhp is strong too, with 0-62mph in 6.3 seconds and a 160mph maximum.
 The figures are similar for the Panamera diesel.